jeremymarc/jeremymarc.github.com/_posts/2014-08-18-rails-searchkick-and-actastaggableon.md

 {% highlight ruby %}
 module ActsAsTaggableOn
   class Tagging < ::ActiveRecord::Base
-    after_save :reindex_contact
+    after_save :reindex

-    def reindex_contact
+    def reindex
       taggable.reload.reindex
     end
   end
 end
 {% endhighlight %}

-_Note: Do not use after_commit, as its only triggered on the "parent" class (Contact for me.)_
+_Note: Do not use after_commit, as its only triggered on the "parent" class._

 Thanks to [Andrew Kane](https://twitter.com/andrewkane) for helping me on this.